ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

-Perl Executing Browser (PEB) is a limited C++ Qt5 WebKit desktop browser capable of executing local CGI-like, AJAX or long-running Perl5 scripts without a web server.
-Local scripts can be fed from HTML forms using CGI protocol GET and POST methods or using jQuery AJAX requests and their execution is separated from the traditional browser access to local or remote servers.
+Perl Executing Browser (PEB) is a small C++ Qt5 WebKit graphical framework for local CGI-like, AJAX or long-running Perl5 scripts executed without a web server as desktop applications.
+Local scripts can be fed from HTML forms using CGI protocol GET and POST methods or using jQuery AJAX requests.
+Access to web servers is restricted only to a predefined list of allowed domains.
 HTML-based interface for interaction with the built-in Perl debugger is also available.

 ## Design Objectives

-* **1. Fast and easy GUI for desktop scripts:**
+* **1. Fast and easy graphical framework for desktop scripts:**
     use Perl5, JavaScript, HTML and CSS to craft and deploy rapidly beautiful desktop applications;

 * **2. Zero installation when needed:**